bluerobotics/ping-viewer/docs/index.md

 ![Waterfall](/ping-viewer/images/viewer/waterfall-closeup.png)

 The Waterfall is a three dimensional plot that occupies the main portion of the application window.
-The Waterfall plots consecutive [**Profile**](#distance-and-profile-measurements) samples (distance running vertically and color indicating signal strength).
+The Waterfall plots consecutive profile samples (distance running vertically and color indicating signal strength).
 The horizontal axis is time; new data is displayed on the right edge of the Waterfall as older data moves to the left.

 The color scheme (gradient) of the Waterfall can be [customized](display-settings.md).